-- 115. A nominee may withdraw his or her candidacy within 5 days of the date on which the Nomination Meeting was held by submitting a written withdrawal of nomination to the Electoral Officer. - 116.
-A nominee who dies before the close of the polls shall be considered to have withdrawn his or her candidacy.
+- 125. A candidate may withdraw his candidacy within 5 days of the date on which the nomination meeting was held by submitting a written withdrawal of nomination to the electoral officer. - 126.
+A candidate who dies before the close of the polls shall be considered to have withdrawn his candidacy.